Horton Plaza (shopping mall): Hahn Company (1985–1998)

+Westfield (1998–2018)

 In 1998, the owners of the mall sold it to the Westfield Group, which renamed the mall Westfield Horton Plaza.
 In 2014, Westfield split into two companies, Scentre Group for Australia and New Zealand malls, and Westfield Corporation for American and European malls.
 In 2018, Westfield Corporation was acquired by Unibail-Rodamco, and it was rebranded as Unibail-Rodamco-Westfield.